The following article is an excerpt from "A Book of Bible Study"

 by Joseph F. Harwood.

-In Isaiah 58:6-12 we find a promise of God’s blessing and mercy given to His people in return for the mercy they have shown to others.
+In Isaiah 58:6-12, we find a promise of God’s blessing and mercy that is given to His people in return for the mercy they have shown to others.
 Speaking through the prophet, the Lord rebuked the house of Jacob for their superficial type of fasting.
-They went without food, but they continued in other sinful practices such as exploiting their workers, quarreling, and even striking one another with their fists.
+While they went without food, they continued in other sinful practices such as exploiting their workers, quarreling, and even striking one another with their fists.
 After His rebuke, the Lord said that true fasting that pleases Him is to extend mercy and acts of kindness to others.

 In this passage, God promises His people that in return for the mercy that we show toward others in need, we will receive His mercy, provision, and help in our time of need.
 Beginning in verse 6, we read:

 “Is this not the fast which I choose,

 “Is it not to divide your bread with the hungry

 And bring the homeless poor into the house;